Ajapaik/ajapaik-harvester/README.md

 - from – Institution, where record is from.
 Optional
 - number – Number of Record, ID of institution record
 - luceneQuery - ?
 - institutionTypes – Array.
-Possible values are: null, "MUSEUM", "LIBRARY"
+Possible values are: null, "MUSEUM", "LIBRARY", "DPSACE"
 - pageSize – limits number of record data.
 Record Ids list length is always up to 10 000 rows and cannot be limited.
 If not specified, no record views are returned
 - digital - ?